-Taxonomy alignment 2022 (%) 2023 (%) 2024 (%) Investments aligned with the EU taxonomy 2 1 1 Investments aligned with the EU taxonomy (enabling activities) 1 0 0 Investments aligned with the EU taxonomy (transitional activities) 0 0 0
+Taxonomy alignment 2022 (%) 2023 (%) 2024 (%) Investments aligned with the EU taxonomy 2 0 1 Investments aligned with the EU taxonomy (enabling activities) 1 0 0 Investments aligned with the EU taxonomy (transitional activities) 0 0 0

-- Turnover reflects the 'greenness' of investee

-companies today.

-- Capital expenditure

-(CapEx) shows the green

-investments made by

-investee companies,

-relevant for a transition to a

-green economy.

-- Operational expenditure (OpEx) reflects the green operational activities of investee companies.
+Taxonomy-aligned activities are expressed as a share of - Turnover reflects the 'greenness' of investee companies today. - Capital expenditure (CapEx) shows the green investments made by investee companies, relevant for a transition to a green economy. - Operational expenditure (OpEx) reflects the green operational activities of investee companies.